 After nine long months of carrying your baby, you’re finally holding her in your arms, absolutely overjoyed and gearing up for your new role in life!
-You may also be relieved after months of morning sickness, back pain, heartburn and sleeping issues; but of course, it is now time for newer issues to arise.
+Those months of morning sickness, back pain, heartburn and sleeping issues are behind you now.
+But, as is the norm, it’s time for newer issues to arise.

 Think about it – as a breastfeeding mom, your entire day revolves around your baby’s feeding schedule.
-What’s more, she is fussy and wants to nurse after every couple of hours, which might be a sign that you are affected by low milk supply.
-While this is no major crucial condition, it may be a cause of concern for you.
-That’s what we’re here to help you understand the causes, symptoms and treatments of low milk supply in breastfeeding mothers.
+What’s more, she is fussy and wants to nurse after every couple of hours, which is a sign that you may be expressing less milk than needed.
+While this isn’t a crucial condition, it may worry you.
+And, we’re here to help you understand the causes, symptoms, and ways on how to increase breast milk production.

 Common Causes Of Low Milk Supply:

 Low milk supply can occur due to a myriad of reason.
 Here are some of the most common ones:

 Conditions such as Polycystic Ovarian Syndrome (PCOS), hypothyroidism, diabetes, hyperthyroidism and hypertension may affect normal hormonal function and reduce milk production.